-The checkbox Deactivated incl. is only displayed if you clicked on a tab of a customer group or the resources tab (see 6).
-If the tab for tickets is chosen, the checkbox is not displayed.
+- The checkbox Deactivated incl. is only displayed if you clicked on a tab of a customer group or the Resources tab (see 6).
+If the tab for tickets is chosen, the checkbox is not displayed. - 6.
+Select this checkbox if you want to display search results which have a similar pronunciation but a different spelling, e.g. a search for the name Claire returns results for Claire, Claire and Clair. - The checkbox Use phonetic search is only displayed if the phonetic search is enabled for at least one field which belongs to the objects of the selected tab.

-6. Search result tabs
+7. Search result tabs